intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 #### **3.2 Prepare Your data**

 You should prepare a training dataset, and/or a validation dataset.
 If you have one time series data and you want both a training dataset and a validation dataset, you can break it into two segments in time line.
 Usually the validation dataset should come later in time than training dataset.
+We have provided a simple utility function to help you split your data into train/validation/test set (refer to [code](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/automl/common/util.py#L28))

 Both the training data and validation data must be provided in form of a **pandas dataframe**.
 And if validation data is provided, it should have the same column names as the training data.
 The dataframes should have at least two columns
 - the target column, containing all the historical data points which you want use to predict the future data points